 For many people, the purchase of a home is the most significant financial transaction they will make.
-The Law office of Craig S. Fine has closed numerous real estate transactions all over Sullivan and Orange County, New York, and we have the experience to make your closing a success.
-The Law office of Craig S. Fine represents individuals when they are buying and/or selling homes.
+The Law Office of Craig S. Fine has closed numerous real estate transactions all over Monticello, Poughkeepsie, Middletown, Callicoon, & surrounding NY areas and Orange County, New York, and we have the experience to make your closing a success.
+The Law Office of Craig S. Fine represents individuals when they are buying and/or selling homes.

-4 The title exam – while the buyer is applying for their mortgage, the seller’s attorney is updating the search and survey for the property, to ensure that the buyer is getting good, clean title to the property.
+4. The title exam – while the buyer is applying for their mortgage, the seller’s attorney is updating the search and survey for the property, to ensure that the buyer is getting a good, clean title to the property.

-5 The mortgage commitment – the mortgage commitment is the written approval of the loan form the bank.
+5. The mortgage commitment – the mortgage commitment is the written approval of the loan from the bank.
 Usually, the commitment still has several conditions that the buyer must satisfy before the loan is cleared to close.